… the Process

 … the Person

 Deb Swift is an ICF (International Coaching Federation) member in good standing, an experienced educator and an ordained minister in the PC(USA).
-She currently pastors two congregations in Rochester, New York* following successful careers in music education and community organizing.
-Life has made her proficient in the language of believers, skeptics, questioners, agnostics and those who proudly oppose all of that.
-Deb lives in the city as a wife, mom, writer, gardener, pastor, and warrior for justice and joy.
+She has successfully pastored three congregations in Rochester, New York through discernment and life-altering, life-sustaining transformational transitions. following her own successful careers in music education and community organizing.

 Values Clarification – helping people recognize, claim, and prize what they value in life – was the area of her M.S. in Education.
 Learning to clarify what we really believe, prioritizing our life choices based on those beliefs, and then being empowered by that process is a part of her coaching -as are humor, metaphor and rewriting our personal narratives to focus on our strengths and gifts.